Skip to content

 Datchet Parish Council continues to take legal action against the DRCCT

-It appears that after seven months of futile effort – some Datchet Parish Councillors (individually named in their own DPC April 2025 Public Statement here) continue to spend public money promoting the assertion that they control the Datchet Recreation Centre Charity Trust (DRCCT) assets.
+It appears that after eight months of futile effort – some new Datchet Parish Councillors (individually named in their own DPC April 2025 Public Statement here) continue to spend public money promoting the unsubstantiated assertion that they own and control the Datchet Recreation Centre Charity Trust (DRCCT) assets.

 It is true